Skip to content

 The Antigravity IDE Mastery Guide: How I Use Google's Agent-First IDE Better Than 90% of Users

-Most developers using Google Antigravity are operating at maybe 10% of the platform's actual capability.
+Most developers using Google Antigravity are running at maybe 10% of what the thing can actually do.

 I know this because I was one of them.
-When I first downloaded Antigravity, I treated it like a glorified VS Code with a fancy chat window.
+When I first downloaded Antigravity, I treated it like VS Code with a chat window bolted on.
 Ask a question, get an answer, copy-paste the code.
-Rinse and repeat.
+Repeat until something works.

-After months of deliberate configuration, trial and error, and building what I now call my Agent Constitution, I have transformed Antigravity into something fundamentally different: a semi-autonomous engineering partner that understands my codebase, follows my standards, and executes complex multi-step tasks while I focus on architecture and decision-making.
+After months of deliberate configuration, trial and error, and building what I now call my Agent Constitution, I've turned Antigravity into something fundamentally different.
+A semi-autonomous engineering partner that knows my codebase, follows my standards, and handles multi-step tasks while I focus on architecture.

-This guide documents everything I have learned.
-It is not a beginner tutorial.
-It is a systems manual for developers who want to extract maximum value from the most powerful AI coding environment currently available.
+This guide documents everything I've learned.
+It's not a beginner tutorial.
+It's a reference manual for developers who want to extract maximum value from the most powerful AI coding environment currently available.

 #What Separates Power Users from Everyone Else

-The difference between casual Antigravity users and power users comes down to three things:
+The difference between casual Antigravity users and power users comes down to configuration depth.

-Configuration Architecture: Power users do not rely on defaults.
+Power users don't rely on defaults.
 They build layered rule systems that shape agent behavior at global, workspace, and project levels.
+They encode their workflows into reusable skills instead of saying the same thing every conversation.
+And they treat Knowledge Items and Context Maps like they actually matter: structured external memory that sticks around between sessions.

-By the end of this guide, you will understand exactly how to build each of these systems.
+By the end of this guide, you'll understand exactly how to build each of these systems.

 #The Antigravity Architecture: Understanding the Foundation

-Before diving into configuration, you need to understand where Antigravity stores its brain.
+Before getting into configuration, you need to understand where Antigravity stores its brain.

 >The ~/.gemini/ Directory

 Everything lives in ~/.gemini/.
 This is your control center.
-Here is the high-level structure:
+Here's the high-level structure:

 ~/.gemini/